-In the FIRE condition, when both the heat-detection system and the Automatic Sprinkler Head are activated, pressure is released from the Control Chamber by means of the energized Solenoid Valve.
-The Bermad Water Control Valve then opens and allows water to flow into the system piping as well as to the alarm devices.
-Water flows and sprays out of any open sprinkler in the system.
+In FIRE conditions, when both, the heat detecting system and the automatic sprinkler head operate, the pressure is released from the control chamber, by the energized solenoid valve through the opened PORV, the Main Valve opens and allows the inlet supply water to flow through the valve into the system piping and alarm devices.
+Water will flow and spray out from any open sprinkler on the system.
 The EMR prevents line-pressure from entering the control chamber, latching the main valve open.